Digital Product Passport

 Dimensions

-, each represented as a decimal value paired with a unit of measure.
+The Dimension object specifies the physical measurements of a product, including length, width, height, weight, and volume, each represented as a decimal value paired with a unit of measure.
 Units MUST be drawn from UNECE Recommendation 20 Units of Measure.

 "dimensions": {